-Located on the northwest of the island between Marigot and Grand case lies Friars Bay Beach.
-Friar’s bay beach is known for having a more family friendly atmosphere than some of the other beaches that are clothing optional.
+Located on the northwestern side of the island between Marigot and Grand case lies Friars Bay Beach.
+Friar’s Bay Beach is known for having a more family-friendly atmosphere than some of the other beaches that are clothing optional.
 This beach has soft sands and very swimmable waves that are easy for anyone to handle.

 Entry onto the beach is free, and umbrellas and chairs can be rented for $20 for the day.
 Two famous restaurants are along the beach as well, Friar’s Bay Beach Café and Kali’s Beach Bar, both of which serve quality Caribbean cuisine.